nelsonkd/pot-bluemix-docs/Lab 3 - Customize and Deploy an Application/README.md

 ![](https://github.com/ibm-apiconnect/pot-bluemix-docs/raw/master/img/lab3/3.png)

-1. Paste the contents into a file on your system somewhere (e.g. Notepad, notes etc)
+1. Paste the contents into a file on your system somewhere (e.g. Notepad, notes etc).
+Be sure to save this and keep it handy for the next lab.

 	> ![][info]
 	>
 	> Note that your API Target URL will be different for your application and is unique
 	> to you.
 Note that you will not be able to test your application until you actually expose it as an API as it creates a specific TLS-Profile that only your specific API Connect instance can use.
+This will be used in the next lab.
 	>

 # Lab 3 - Conclusion